Contraz/demosys-py/README.rst

 We only support OpenGL 3.3+ forward compatible core profiles (no backwards compatibility).

-This was originally made for for non-interactive real time graphics combined with music ("real time music videos").
+This was originally made for for non-interactive real time graphics combined with music ("real time music videos"), but can of course be used for other purposes.

 It's made for people who enjoy playing around with modern OpenGL without having to spend lots of time creating all the tooling to get things up and running.

 If you are not a fan of using a framework, you can create your own context